 At the time of writing this post, Interjet’s website is not accessible, which really got me thinking.
 Many people claim the airline is broke, and that’s why it resorted to check kiting.
 Simply put, the airline delays reimbursements to profit off the possession of the clients’ money before returning the principal to them.
 We will continue monitoring this airline.

-September 15th of this year marked the 210th anniversary of the Mexican Independence.
+September 15th of this year marked the 210th anniversary of the War of Mexican Independence.
 However, due to the pandemic, there weren’t any live celebrations this year.
 This hadn’t happened since 1847.

 All the celebrations were virtual.
 The government of Mexico City barricaded the area to avoid any gatherings.
 Some local governments didn’t hold any ceremonies whatsoever.